TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 78/Psalms 78.18.md

 ---

-And they tempted God in their heart By asking food according to their desire.
+They tempted God in their heart by asking food according to their desire.